FriendsOfAkeneo/IcecatConnector/README.md

 * `pim_icecat_connector.fallback_channel: 'ecommerce'`.
   The default target channel in Akeneo, but you can change it to enrich another channel.

+## (optionnal) Fixtures examples

+This extension provides examples fixtures for attributes and family.
+They are meant to be used in conjonction with the PimInstallerBundle:icecat_demo_dev.

+Once your application is installed with the `icecat_demo_dev` data, you can load these attributes and family with the shipped import profiles `attributes_csv_import` and `family_csv_import`.

 ## Extension UI configuration